 ART, ground floor; and Production Studio, 2nd floor

 The department hosts a full range of labs for black & white and color photography, including a group lab, individual darkrooms, a mural darkroom, and a digital photo lab with high-end flatbed and slide scanners and large-format sheet and roll-fed inkjet printers.
 The facility also houses a large array of photographic equipment for student check-out, including a variety of cameras, lenses and lighting kits.
 Of particular note is a photo-finishing lab built around a commercial-grade wide-format laminator, and a digital editing and wide-format printing station dedicated to graduate-only use.

-The department's two large painting studios, each over 1000 sq. ft., are heavily used for undergraduate drawing and painting classes.
+The department's large painting and drawing studios, each over 1000 sq. ft., are heavily used for undergraduate drawing and painting classes.

 The spacious indoor-outdoor sculpture workshop features a wide range of equipment for fabricating in wood, metal, and plastics.
 The facility encompasses a 2400 sq. ft. wood-working and lecture facility, a 900 sq. ft. state-of-the-art welding studio, and open yard space for the production of large-scale works.
 Students must pass a certification process in order to work in this shop outside of class time.

-The ceramics shop houses kilns, a working area, and materials storage.
+The ceramics shop houses kilns, a working area, and storage for materials.